Release 3.0 Downloads

 The Large file splitter allows single large ONIX files – which may contain thousands or tens of thousands of Product records – to be broken down into multiple smaller files.
 This can provide a simple way of avoiding Out of memory errors when processing large volumes of ONIX data.
 The XSLT script and instructions for use are available here.
 This XSLT works with any version of ONIX 2.1 or 3.0.

-The latest Issue 19 of the ONIX Books Codelists includes all of the lists that are required for ONIX 3.0.
-You can download a document here which details the changes made in Issue 19 that apply to ONIX 3.0.
-Separate documents provide an eye-readable list of all codes, old and new, which are used in ONIX 3.0.
+The latest Issue 33 of the ONIX Books Codelists includes all of the lists that are required for ONIX 3.0 and the new ONIX Acknowledgement message.
+Separate PDF and HTML documents provide an eye-readable list of all codes, old and new, which are used in ONIX 3.0.
+You can also download a notice which details the changes made since Issue 32.
+Previous change notices and the latest codelists in other file formats (including various machine-readable formats) can be downloaded from the Codelists page of the website.

 These additional documents provide more detailed guidance on how to use ONIX 3.0 than it is possible to include in a formal specification: